fermyon/developer/content/cloud/develop.md

 $ spin templates install --git https://github.com/fermyon/spin-python-sdk --update
 ```

 Once we have the Spin template(s) from the `spin-python-sdk` repository we can scaffold out a new app.
 For this example, we will be using the `http-py` template.
 The scaffolded app, that the `http-py` template creates, has a `requirements.txt` file that facilitates the installation of `spin-sdk` and `componentize-py`.
 While you could manually install these using Pip, the `requirements.txt` file has the appropriate version numbers set making the process quicker and also more robust.
-Let's create a new Spin app and run harness the `requirements.txt`:
+Let's create a new Spin app and install the contents of `requirements.txt`:

 <!-- @selectiveCpy -->